PhilBoileau/scPCA/manuscript/paper.md

 # Summary

 Data pre-processing and exploratory data analysis are crucial steps in the data science life-cycle, often relying on dimensionality reduction techniques to extract pertinent signal.
-As the collection of large and complex datasets becomes the norm, the need for methods that can successfully glean relevant information from among increasingly intricate technical artifacts is greater than ever.
-What's more, many of the most historically reliable and commonly-used methods have demonstrably poor performance, or even fail outright, in reducing the dimensionality of large and noisy datasets in a stable, interpretable, and relevant manner.
+As the collection of large and complex datasets becomes the norm, the need for methods that can successfully glean pertinent information from among increasingly intricate technical artifacts is greater than ever.
+What's more, many of the most historically reliable and commonly used methods have demonstrably poor performance, or even fail outright, in reducing the dimensionality of large and noisy datasets in a stable, interpretable, and relevant manner.

 Principal component analysis (PCA) is one such method.
 Although popular for its interpretable results and ease of implementation, PCA’s performance on high-dimensional data often leaves much to be desired.
 Its performance has been characterized as unstable on large datasets [@Johnstone2009], and it has been shown to often emphasize unwanted variation (e.g., batch effects) in lieu of the signal of interest.